JonathanGrossman/mongodb_basics/02_node_crud.md

 At this stage of the process, you should have created a MongoDB Atlas account, created a cluster within your account, and added a database to your cluster.
 With this setup complete, you may now start interacting with your database.

 The main ways to interact with your database are using the CRUD operations.
-CRUD stands for create, read, update, and delete.
-To create is to insert one or more new entries in your database.
-To read is to retrieve one or more entries from your database.
-To update is to edit one or more entries from your database.
-To delete is to remove one or more entries from your database.
-Each entry is called a document.
+CRUD stands for **C**reate, **R**ead, **U**pdate, and **D**elete.

+- Create: **insert** one or more new entries in your database
+- Read: **retrieve** one or more entries from your database
+- Update: **edit** one or more entries in your database
+- Delete: **remove** one or more entries from your database.

 The syntax for the CRUD operations is fairly simple and is explained below.
-Despite the simplicity, a few tips and tricks will help you master these basics.
+Despite the simplicity, a few *tips and tricks* will **help you master the basics**.
 Before discussing each CRUD operation, first you should have a better understanding of MongoDB documents.

 ## [MongoDB Documents](#mongodb-documents)